JordanHendl/koji/README.md

 Koji is a small rendering crate built on top of [Dashi](https://github.com/JordanHendl/dashi).
 It provides helpers for building render pipelines, loading `glTF` assets and drawing text.
-SPIR-V shaders are compiled at build time via `inline-spirv` and SDL2 is used for windowing.
+SPIR-V shaders are compiled at build time via `inline-spirv`, and window creation/event handling is done through **winit**.

 ## Dependencies